Degree Holder Entry Programme

 The National Assessment Centre will take place online.
 There is a huge amount of information on the College of Policing website which can help you understand more about this process.
 We will inform you of everything you need to know before the assessment takes place so you will be fully prepared.

 If your application passes the initial stages we will contact you to arrange an interview.
-The interview questions will be based around the same criteria as detailed on the candidate specification and will seek to find out how you would perform in the job in question.
+The interview questions will seek to find out how you would perform in the job in question.

 We would also suggest visiting other sections of our website for information on our values and force priorities.
 Sometimes you may be asked to prepare a presentation at your interview (you will be notified of this with your interview invitation).